 Within Buenos Aires city, also known as Capital Federal, there are five subway lines that meet at the center of the city, the heart of tourist attractions and hotels.
 Subway is the fastest means of transportation.
 Buenos Aires people prefer it because it connects main avenues, the railway stations and bus terminals.
 Subway lines operate Monday through Saturday from 6 a.m. to 11 p.m. and Sunday from 8 a.m. to 10 p.m.
 A token is good for a one-way trip from point to point, with or without connections.
 You can have as many connections as you wish with the same fare.
 Once you exit and come in you need a new token.

 The bus service is a fast, economical and highly used means of transportation.
 Generally, it is chosen to travel within the city and the metropolitan area.
-You should wait no more than 15 minutes to pick up a bus.
+You usually should wait no more than 15 minutes to pick up a bus.
 You may travel around 40 minutes at the most.
-Service is rendered 24 hours a day, and more than 100 lines travel around the city and to the metropolitan area.
+Service is rendered 24 hours a day, and more than 100 lines travel around the city and throughout the metropolitan area.

 The VAT tax is 21% in Argentina and is included in the final tour price.
-In some cases you could request reimbursement prior to exiting the country, and only for goods, not services.
-When shopping in Argentina, look for the “Global Refund” logo in most stores and request a “Reimbursement form” from the store.
+In some cases you can request reimbursement prior to exiting the country, and only for goods, not services.
+When shopping in Argentina, look for the Global Refund logo in most stores and request a Reimbursement Form from the store.
 They should complete the form and attach the receipt.
 At the airport, you must submit all the forms you accrued throughout your trip at the Global Refund counter.
-You may obtain a VAT reimbursement in cash or credit to your credit card, corresponding to any purchases made within the country for an amount over AR $70 (per transaction) and in shops operating with the “Global Refund” system.
+You may obtain a VAT reimbursement in cash or credit to your credit card, corresponding to any purchases made within the country for an amount over AR $70 (per transaction) and in shops operating with the Global Refund system.

-Although U.S. Dollars and Euros are generally accepted everywhere, foreign currencies can be exchanged in banks and authorized bureaus.
+Although U.S. Dollars and Euros are generally accepted everywhere, foreign currencies can be exchanged in banks and authorized exchange bureaus.
 American Express, VISA, Diners Club and MasterCard are widely accepted.
 There may be difficulties in changing traveler's checks outside Buenos Aires.
 The best exchange rate is the one negotiated by your own bank with the Argentinean bank; therefore, cash withdrawn from your savings or checking account would save you in fees and commissions.
 ATMs are available almost everywhere in Argentina with Spanish and English instructions and the usage fee is normally USD $1.

 Banks and Exchange Bureaus are open Monday to Friday from 10:00 a.m. to 3:00 p.m.
 Business Office hours are generally from 9:00 a.m. to 12:00 p.m. and from 2:00 to 7:00 p.m.